web-dave/blog/angular-15-features.md

 ## TypeScript 4.8

 Angular 15 relies on Typescript 4.8. which brings some changes and new features.
-With that comes the breaking change that requires manual intervention.
+With that comes the breaking change that requires manual intervention (check npm update).
 All changes can be found [here](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-8.html)

 ## injectFunction